UWB-ACM/Hackathon-Docs-2018/Installing-Software.md

 - [Monodevelop][monodevelop], for working with the Mono framework.
 - [Jetbrains Rider (recommended)][rider], for working with Mono _and_ .NET Core frameworks.
   Free with [the JetBrains Student license][jetbrains-student].
+- [Visual Studio Code][vscode].
+Free, and has support for C#.
+Not as fully-featured as the full Visual Studio though.
 - [.NET Core Framework][netcore].
 You'll want to install this on your servers so you can run your C# applications.